Rain Wolf

 for this moment when walking his dog.

 Rain Wolf won third prize in the Rialto Nature and Place poetry competition judged by Pascal Petit and was published in The Rialto issue 94.
-It is in the form of a Sestina.

 The Wild Call was first published by bind